 Why is this case of interest?

 Money laundering and fraud are key risks facing the industry today.
-Andrew Beck highlights the recent Commercial Court case of N v The Royal Bank of Scotland Plc , which has practical implications for institutions which suspect that customers’ accounts may contain the proceeds of crime.
+Walker Morris highlight the recent Commercial Court case of N v The Royal Bank of Scotland Plc , which has practical implications for institutions which suspect that customers’ accounts may contain the proceeds of crime.